California Haunted Houses and Halloween Happiness

 Of course, Disney’s two-park kingdom in Anaheim transforms with seasonal overlays on rides and attractions.
 Disney does Halloween-themed décor right and to the max.
 Plus, guests encounter friendly Disney characters as well as dastardly Disney villains in their Halloween finery.

 The Disneyland Resort rocks with magically made-over attractions, shows and rides included in admission.
-Book ahead, however, for the separate-ticket event, Oogie Boogie Bash – A Disney Halloween Party showing over 25 select nights between Sept 5-Oct.
-31. It’s already sold out, but so you know for next year, count on wearing Halloween costumes to enjoy special attractions lilke the immersive Villains Grove, food and beverages, treat trails and character sightings – plus the “Mickey’s Trick and Treat” show and “Frightfully Fun Parade.”
+Watch for special themed events along Main Street and elsewhere in the parks.
+Book ahead, however, for the separate-ticket events, such as the two-hour Disney’s Happiest Haunts Guided Tour.
+Most programming occurs select nights between late August and October 31.
+So you know, count on wearing Halloween costumes to enjoy special attractions like the immersive Villains Grove, food and beverages, treat trails and character sightings – plus the “Mickey’s Trick and Treat” show and “Frightfully Fun Parade.”

 Cars Land for Low Freakout Fun & a California Haunted House

-At Disney California Adventure Park, Cars Land’s set transforms into Radiator Screams, Sept.
-1-Oct.
-31, 2023.
+At Disney California Adventure Park, Cars Land’s set transforms into Radiator Screams during the same season.
 As part of their Haul-O-Ween celebration, local residents decorate their establishments and don their favorite “car-stumes.”
 Our favorite Guardians of the Galaxy becomes Guardians of the Galaxy – Monsters After Dark to thrill older family members.

 At Haunted Mansion Holiday, Jack Skellington and his friends from Tim Burton’s “The Nightmare Before Christmas” take over the classic ride.

-Additionally, Plaza de la Familia at Disney California Adventure Park honors Dia de los Muertos Sept.
-1-Nov.
+Additionally, Plaza de la Familia at Disney California Adventure Park honors Dia de los Muertos in September and on the celebration days of Oct.
+31, Nov.
+1 and Nov.
 2 with Mexican cuisine and entertainment from Disney and Pixar’s Academy Award-winning “Coco.”
 Check out the special Hispanic-inspired treats on sale at Disney’s Grand Californian Hotel & Spa.

 High Freak Out Factor: Universal’s Halloween Horror in Hollywood, LA, California Haunted Houses and More